 Locations of Graduate Programs

-Architecture, Urban Design, City and Regional Planning, Sustainable Environmental Systems, Urban Placemaking and Management, Art and Design Education (Teacher Certification), Art History, Art Therapy, Communications Design, Package Design, Dance Therapy, Digital Arts, Fine Art, Industrial Design, Interior Design, Historic Preservation, Media Studies, Performance and Performance Studies, and Writing.
+Architecture, Urban Design, City and Regional Planning, Sustainable Environmental Systems, Urban Placemaking and Management, Historic Preservation, Art and Design Education (Teacher Certification), Art History, Art Therapy, Communications Design, Package Design, Dance Therapy, Digital Arts, Fine Art, Photography, Industrial Design, Interior Design, Media Studies, Performance and Performance Studies, and Writing.

 Facilities Management, Arts and Cultural Management, Design Management, Library and Information Science, Museums and Digital Culture, Data Analytics and Visualization, Information Experience Design, Real Estate Practice, and all certificate programs in the School of Information.